Max Muncy Preview, Player Props: Dodgers vs. Braves

-Max Muncy -- with a slugging percentage of .641 in his past 10 games, including two home runs -- will be in action for the Los Angeles Dodgers against the Atlanta Braves, with Spencer Strider on the mound, on August 31 at 10:10 PM ET.
+On Friday, Max Muncy (.707 slugging percentage in past 10 games, including three home runs) and the Los Angeles Dodgers face the Atlanta Braves, whose starting pitcher will be Max Fried.
+First pitch is at 10:10 PM ET.

-In his last game, he collected three RBI (going 2-for-3 with a double and a walk) against the Diamondbacks.
+In his previous game, he hit a home run while going 1-for-5 against the Braves.

 Max Muncy Game Info & Props vs. the Braves